Authorization and authenticating users with their CRM

 Setup the auth page in the extension

-Insightly adapter
+Insightly connector

 "auth": {